codacy/chart/docs/configuration/integrations/troubleshooting.md

     - If you still could not find the problem:
         - Extract the parameter `client_id`, from the browser address bar in GitHub.com where the error appears (e.g.: `Iv1.0000000000000000`)
         - Check if the application id on GitHub.com matches this value
-- If you do not understand why they are different, contact [support@codacy.com](mailto:support@codacy.com) with all the previous information so they can help you

 ## GitHub Enterprise